Qiskit/qiskit-ibm-runtime/README.md

 ## Account Setup

-### Qiskit Runtime Service on IBM Quantum Platform
+### Qiskit Runtime service on IBM Quantum Platform

 The default method for using the runtime service is IBM Quantum Platform.